wagtail/wagtail/docs/reference/contrib/settings.md

         verbose_name = "Site-specific social media settings"
 ```

-For a list of all available icons, please see the [styleguide](styleguide).
+Wagtail’s default icon set can be seen in our [icons overview](icons).
+All icons available in a given project are displayed in the [styleguide](styleguide).

 ## Using the settings